Perfect Berlin in 2 Days Itinerary: What to Do & See

 Berlin’s public transportation network is expansive, covering pretty much all areas of the city.
 Buying a single ticket gives you access to the U-bahn (subway), S-bahn (city train), trams, and buses.

-If you’re in Berlin for 1-3 days you’ll likely want to take public transit more than once, and so it’s likely worth getting the Berlin Welcome Card, which gives you unlimited public transportation and discounts on museums, sights, performances, and more.
+If you’re in Berlin for 1-3 days you’ll likely want to take public transit more than once, and if you want to also visit a lot of the city’s sights, it’s likely worth getting the Berlin Welcome Card, which gives you unlimited public transportation and discounts on museums, sights, performances, and more.

 You can also easy navigate the city center by foot since many popular destinations are just a short walk from one another.
 If you stay near Unter den Linden and visit sights between the Reichstag and Alexanderplatz you might not even need to use public transit.